Chart Color Schemes

 Kingston has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 43 projects that may impact this region.
-Notable initiatives include Logan Hospital Expansion, Logan and Gold Coast Faster Rail, Water and Wastewater Capital Works Program, and Slacks Creek Recovery Plan.
-The following list details those most likely to be relevant.
+AreaSearch has identified 42 projects that could impact this region.
+Notable projects include Logan and Gold Coast Faster Rail, Water and Wastewater Capital Works Program, Slacks Creek Recovery Plan, and Logan Indoor Sports Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.